litres in turnover of pure alcohol of wine per capita for the 4th quarter of 2020

 Tax data can be altered after the Directorate of Customs and Excise has sent Statistics Norway turnover data.
 If a company discovers an error in a tax declaration that was sent in earlier, it can send in a corrected tax declaration several years after the declaration period, but must pay penalty interest on the tax claim.
 Also the Customs can correct tax data after checking a company's annual accounts.
 The above mentioned corrections in tax data are not included in Statistics Norway's statistics on alcohol sales.

-The published numbers are final.
+The published numbers are preliminary due to the coronavirus outbreak.